Tyler Stephenson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Braves pitching staff ranks second in the league.

-- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.81).
+- The Braves have a 3.84 team ERA that ranks seventh among all league pitching staffs.

-- Braves pitchers combine to rank 14th in baseball in home runs given up (81 total, 1.1 per game).
+- Braves pitchers combine to give up 85 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Shuster (4-2 with a 4.57 ERA and 23 strikeouts in 41 1/3 innings pitched) gets the start for the Braves, his ninth of the season.
+- Morton gets the start for the Braves, his 15th of the season.
+He is 6-6 with a 3.71 ERA and 93 strikeouts in 80 2/3 innings pitched.

-- The lefty last pitched on Friday, June 16 against the Colorado Rockies, when he went 5 2/3 innings, allowing one earned run while giving up five hits.
+- In his last time out on Sunday, the right-hander went five innings against the Colorado Rockies, giving up three earned runs while surrendering five hits.

-- The 24-year-old has put together a 4.57 ERA and 5 strikeouts per nine innings in eight games this season, while allowing a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.